materialsproject/maggma/docs/concepts.md

 ## Builder

-Builders represent a data processing step, analogous to an extrac-transform-load (ETL) operation in a data warehouse model.
+Builders represent a data processing step, analogous to an extract-transform-load (ETL) operation in a data warehouse model.
 Much like `Store`, the `Builder` class provides a consistent interface for writing data transformations, which are each broken into 3 phases: `get_items`, `process_item`, and `update_targets`: